philmander/ant-jshint/README.md

 or downloading the jar release and running

-`mvn install:install-file -Dfile=/path/to/ant-jshint-0.2.deps.jar -DgroupId=com.philmander.ant -DartifactId=ant-jshint -Dversion=0.2 -Dpackaging=jar`
+`mvn install:install-file -Dfile=/path/to/ant-jshint-0.2.deps.jar -DgroupId=com.philmander.jshint -DartifactId=ant-jshint -Dversion=0.2 -Dpackaging=jar`

 Now use the antrun plugin to add jshint to your Maven build